 The application consists of two parts:

-1. Students will complete an online application.
-SPRING 2020 APPLICATIONS ARE NOW CLOSED.
+1. Students will complete this online application.
+DEADLINE FEBRUARY 1.

 2. Students should arrange to have one letter of recommendation completed by a UMW faculty member.
-Faculty members will complete and submit their recommendations on this site.
 Letters of recommendation from faculty teaching an Honors-designated course make the strongest case for admittance to the program and thus are preferred, but you should always select a professor that knows you and your work well.
 Please make your request in a timely way so the faculty recommender has a minimum of a 2-3 weeks to complete this letter.

 If You Are Accepted